 Interviewing practice is essential prior to your actual interview, whether it is for a job, internship, or graduate school.

 Human Ecology counselors offer interview workshops every academic semester.
 We will guide you through the process and provide important tips and strategies for effective verbal communication. (check the Human Ecology calendar)

-Mock interviews are offered in the Human Ecology Career Exploration Center, 162 MVR.
-You must sign up two days prior to your practice interview.
+Mock interviews are offered in the Human Ecology Career Exploration Center, 119 Academic Surge A. You must sign up two days prior to your practice interview.
 Career Assistants will present questions relevant to the type of employment you are seeking, and will critique your responses and overall interview style.
 Videotaped sessions are available if you desire visual feedback.